OskarMunck/Thesis/README.md

 # NLP and podcasts - happy marriage?
 Below follows some initial analyis.

-## Some descriptive stats of the data
+## Some descriptive stats of the metadata

 ![duration dist](Images/duration_dist.png)